mcalthrop/angular-spa-demo/README.md

 angular-spa-demo
 ================

-Demo code for a Single Page Application using AngularJS
+Demo code for a Single Page Application using AngularJS.

 ## Purpose
 This is a sample HTML5 / JS / CSS SPA (Single Page Application) developed with AngularJS.